Skip to main content

 Signs:

-• Alert fires, but investigation shows "everything is fine"
+• Alert fires, investigation shows nothing wrong

-• Add buffer: if average is 24h, alert at 36h not 25h
+• Build in buffer: if your average is 24h, alert at 36h, not 25h

-• Use percentiles to avoid outlier sensitivity
+• Use percentiles to reduce outlier sensitivity

 3. Thresholds Too Loose